Together-Java/ModernJava/src/hyrums_law/validity.md

 # Validity

-Now is law literally true?
+Now is this law literally true?
 No. It can't be.
 There are more "properties" you can observe about a piece of software than people on the planet.